-Undergraduate and graduate research or Teaching Assistantships are compensated appointments to students who perform research or teaching services, or assist others in the performance of these services, that is relevant to the students’ academic goals.
+Undergraduate and graduate research or teaching assistantships are compensated appointments to students who perform research or teaching services, or assist others in the performance of these services, that is relevant to the students’ academic goals.
 Compensation may include salary, tuition remission, or both.
 Salary is paid through standard payroll procedures, and tuition remission is paid from account code 6210 for graduates or 6211 for undergraduates.
 DO NOT use an "FA" program code for assistantship waivers.
-Information on assistantshipsis available through the UAF Graduate School.
+Information on assistantships are available through the UAF Graduate School.

 Fellowships and scholarships differ from assistantships in that the only requirement for payment, if any, is that the individual enrolls per program requirements, makes satisfactory progress, and/or completes the program.
 The key consideration is whether the university retained the right to control the details of performance or instead gave up that right.
 These payments also differ from tuition and fee waivers in that we leave the payment’s specific use to the discretion of the award recipient.

 In situations where a student employee may warrant a one-time tuition waiver, consider covering that specific expense as a direct payment on the student’s account through the Office of the Bursar.

 When requesting fellowship payments, please submit the following documents to the Office of Finance & Accounting:

 - Fellowship Award Letter (to the recipient) and Acceptance Letter (from the recipient)

 The award letter must include verbiage stating the purpose of the fellowship, amount of the fellowship, beginning/ending dates and payment schedule (weekly, biweekly, monthly, etc.).
 Please refer to the template on the Graduate School website.
 Information regarding taxes should also be included in the award letter to the recipient.